ModelTC/MQBench/README.md

 ### NLP QAT

-Sophgo-mq supports QAT quantization for the BERT model on the SQuAD dataset.
+SOPHGO-mq supports QAT quantization for the BERT model on the SQuAD dataset.

 ```Shell
 cd ./application/nlp_example